Chartered Accountants Australia and New Zealand: Accounting Technicians

 The Accounting Technician (AT) designation is for individuals employed to oversee and manage financial accounts in roles such as Accounts Manager or Assistant Finance Manager.
 The AT designation is currently available in New Zealand only.

 New Zealand's practice in this respect is not followed in other countries.
 For example, in the United Kingdom, accounting technicians generally belong to the Association of Accounting Technicians.

 Fellowship

 Fellowships (FCA) are awards granted to CA ANZ members to recognise outstanding achievement in and/or contribution to the profession of accounting at either a local, national or international level.
+Notable fellows include Shelley Griffiths and Ros Whiting.

 Public practice

 Chartered Accountants may apply for a Certificate of Public Practice.
 Every member who offers accounting services to the public must be a Chartered Accountant and hold a Certificate of Public Practice (CPP).
 The requirements for the issuing of this certificate are that (amongst others) a member must have had two years of acceptable practical experience while a member of the College of Chartered Accountants and have attended a course for new practitioners.